+353-1-416-8900REST OF WORLD

 This report comes with 10% free customization, enabling you to add data that meets your specific business needs.

-The Global Short Bowel Syndrome Market was valued at USD 805.11 million in 2022 and is anticipated to project impressive growth in the forecast period with a CAGR of 6.24% through 2028.
-Short Bowel Syndrome (SBS) is a rare but debilitating medical condition that affects the digestive system, particularly the small intestine.
-Individuals with SBS have a reduced ability to absorb nutrients and fluids, leading to malnutrition, dehydration, and a host of other health complications.
-The global Short Bowel Syndrome market has witnessed significant advancements in recent years, offering hope to patients and healthcare providers alike.
+The Short Bowel Syndrome Market was valued at USD 0.85 Billion in 2024, and is expected to reach USD 1.26 Billion by 2030, rising at a CAGR of 6.73%.
+SBS is a rare and debilitating condition that impacts the digestive system, particularly the small intestine.
+Individuals with SBS experience a reduced ability to absorb nutrients and fluids, which can result in malnutrition, dehydration, and various other health complications.
+In recent years, the global SBS market has experienced significant advancements, bringing new hope to patients and healthcare providers alike.

 Key Market Challenges